adrianrodriguesm/Progressive-Path-Tracer/README.md

 # Progressive-Path-Tracer
 ![Scene with emissive light](/shadertoy.png)

+## Run
+Open the Main.glsl and run it in vs code using the shadertoy plugin.

 ## Features
 * Diffuse, Metalic and Dialetic materials
+* Glossy reflection
+* Rough refraction and color absortion (Beer's Law)
 * Point lights with hard shadows
 * Emissive lights with soft shadows
 * Orbit camera movement with zoom